opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 A new window will open, where you will be able to specify the following:

 1. Name the new work package status.
-2. Define if the new work package status closes a work package (e.g. relevant when filtering for closed for packages), e.g. a work package status "rejected" will set a work package technically on closed and it will not appear in the default work package list with Open Work packages.
+2. Define if the new work package status closes a work package (e.g. relevant when filtering for closed for packages), e.g. a work package status "rejected" will set a work package technically on closed and it will not appear in the default work package table with Open Work packages.
 3. Define if this status is set as default value when creating new work packages.
 BEWARE: If you decide to set the new status as default it will impact all work packages, existing and future ones.
 See more below.
 4. Check if this status sets a **work package in read-only mode**.
 This means no work package attributes can be changed except the status.
 5. Set a **color** for the work package status.
 The color appears in the status button of the work packages or in the work package table.